31240421-create/CampusNexus/README.md

 Smart Analysis with Set Operations:

+Union (∪) – Combine all club members to see the complete list of participating students.

 Intersection (∩) – Find students who are members of multiple clubs.

 Symmetric Difference / Custom Logic – Identify students who belong to only one club.